bklogic/data-access-service-example/README.md

 # Example Data Access Service

-An example data access application to showcase the various simple and complex query, SQL and CRUD services.
+An example data access application to showcase the various simple and complex query, SQL and repository services.

 ## Data Model